Chart Color Schemes

 Beverly Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects potentially affecting this region.
-Notable initiatives include the Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, Beverly Hills Town Centre (West) Planning Proposal, and King Georges Road Upgrade.
-The following list details those most likely to be relevant.
+Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, King Georges Road Upgrade, and Canterbury Road Mixed-Use Development - Roselands.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.